 Turning down a promotion at work

 When openings appear at the higher levels of an organisation, it often makes sense to promote from within.
 After all, there are bound to be plenty of ambitious employees eyeing up that vacant spot.
-Even when a new job comes with a new title, benefits and opportunities for advancement, there are still plenty of reasons why an employee might not jump at the chance to be promoted.
+There are plenty of reasons why an employee might not jump at the chance to be promoted.
+Even when a new job comes with a new title, benefits and opportunities for advancement.
 As their manager, have you considered why your employee might be turning down a promotion?

 So why is it that turning down a promotion at work seems to be a growing trend for some industries?

 Some employees are highly invested in specific roles

 Promotions can often mean huge changes to an employee's workplace experience and work-life balance.
 And not always for the better.
 An increase in management responsibilities might pull them from the hands-on work they love.

 Promotion to management usually comes with a broadening of responsibilities that can force managers out of their most meaningful work.
 It's worth considering how moving an employee away from a role they find very rewarding might impact engagement more broadly.

 Declining a promotion because it clashes with other commitments and goals

 Sometimes, an employee's out-of-work obligations just don't make it feasible to accept.
-While it's important for career paths to be made accessible, these things still play a role in whether someone accepts.
+Career paths must be accessible.
+And these things still play a role in whether someone accepts.